-The Statement of Accounts summarises the council's transactions for the 2021/22 financial year and its position at the year- end of 31 March 2022.
+The Statement of Accounts summarises the council's transactions for the 2022/23 financial year and its position at the 31 March 2023 year-end.
 The council is required to prepare an annual Statement of Accounts by the Accounts and Audit Regulations 2015, which requires the statement to be prepared in accordance with proper accounting practices.
-These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Council Accounting in the United Kingdom 2021/22, supported by International Financial Reporting (IFRS) statutory Standards and guidance issued under Section 12 of the Local Government Act 2003.
+These practices under Section 21 of the 2003 Act primarily comprise the Code of Practice on Local Council Accounting in the United Kingdom 2022/23, supported by International Financial Reporting Standards (IFRS) and statutory guidance issued under Section 12 of the Local Government Act 2003.

-The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of noncurrent assets and financial instruments.
+The accounting convention adopted in the Statement of Accounts is principally historical cost, modified by the revaluation of certain categories of non- current assets and financial instruments.

-The council's accounting policies are updated annually to reflect any changes in IFRS, including changes in International Public Sector Accounting Standards (IPSAS), HM Treasury guidance, CIPFA guidance, The Service Reporting Code of Practice

-(SeRCOP) or any other change in statute, guidance or framework impacting on the council's accounts.
+The council's accounting policies are updated annually to reflect any changes in IFRS, including changes in International Public Sector Accounting Standards (IPSAS), HM Treasury guidance, CIPFA guidance, The Service Reporting Code of Practice SeRCOP) or any other change in statute, guidance or framework impacting on the council's accounts.